oeb25/VectorJs/README.md

 #### .equals(other): Boolean

-Returns wether the `x` and `y` of the vectors are the same.
+Returns whether the `x` and `y` of the vectors are the same.

-This is here since JavaScript is wierd and doesen't do.
+This is here since JavaScript is weird and doesn't do.

 ```javascript
 { x: 2, y: 3 } === { x: 2, y: 3 }